stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## November

 {:#secpperformance}

 - **Comparing performance of ECDSA signature validation in OpenSSL vs. libsecp256k1:** Sebastian Falbesoner conducted an [analysis][openssl vs libsecp256k1] on the performance of ECDSA signature validation between OpenSSL and libsecp256k1.
 Since 2015, Bitcoin Core has used libsecp256k1 over OpenSSL.
 He wanted to be certain that doing so was the right choice and not a wasted effort.
-From the start, libsecp256k1 was 2.5-5.5 times faster than OpenSSL, but this analysis was done to see if OpenSSL had made any improvements over the decade and if so did libsecp256k1 keep up.
-What Falbesoner found was that over the years libsecp256k1 had improved significantly whereas OpenSSL had remained the same.
+Falbesoner found was that over the years, libsecp256k1 had improved significantly, whereas OpenSSL had remained the same.
 He also concluded that outside the Bitcoin ecosystem, the secp256k1 curve is not that relevant, so it is not justified for OpenSSL to put too many resources into improving it (evident by the results).
-Overall, switching to libsecp256k1 was a beneficial decision for Bitcoin Core.

 {:#restrictingdata}

 - **Multiple discussions about restricting data:** ...

 {:#stalerates}